-Regional steering committee (RSC) formation is a mandatory year-one milestone of the program, which will provide a meaningful and influential role for local and regional stakeholders to guide how the LWI's watershed approach is applied within their region.
-In year one the RSCs must provide input in the development and implementation of longer-term, formalized coalitions within each of the eight provisional watershed regions.
+Regional steering committee (RSC) formation is a mandatory milestone of the program, which will provide a meaningful and influential role for local and regional stakeholders to guide how the LWI's watershed approach is applied within their region.
+The RSCs must provide input in the development and implementation of longer-term, formalized coalitions within each of the eight provisional watershed regions.
+The target date for these recommendations is the end of June 2021, however this timeline is approximate in order to accommodate community input on the RSC's provisional recommendation and amendment thereafter.
 Committees will dissolve upon determination of an appropriate watershed coalition framework.